ihhub/fheroes2/docs/README.txt

 details.

 --- Donation ---
-Currently we accept donations via Patreon at https://www.patreon.com/fheroes2.
+Currently we accept donations via Patreon at https://www.patreon.com/fheroes2, via PayPal at https://www.paypal.com/paypalme/fheroes2 and via Boosty at https://boosty.to/fheroes2.
 All donations will be used only for the future project development as we do not consider this project as a source of income by any means.